Contact Us Contact Us Request Information Request Information

 international marriage

-Shinto and Buddhist weddings are held in Buddhist temples where Japanese faith, culture, and history are strongly felt.
+Shinto-Buddhist wedding ceremonies are held in Buddhist temples where Japanese faith, culture, and history are strongly felt.

 This uniquely Japanese style of wedding is often chosen by international couples.